oracle/accelerated-data-science/docs/source/user_guide/model_registration/model_metadata.rst

 Taxonomy metadata includes the type of the model, use case type, libraries, framework, and so on.
 This metadata provides a way of documenting the schema of the model.
 The ``UseCaseType``, ``FrameWork``, ``FrameWorkVersion``, ``Algorithm``, and ``Hyperparameters`` are fixed taxonomy metadata.
 These fields are automatically populated when the ``.prepare()`` method is called.
 You can also manually update the values of those fields.

-*  ``ads.common.model_metadata.UseCaseType``: The machine learning problem associated with the Estimator class.
+*  ``ads.model.model_metadata.UseCaseType``: The machine learning problem associated with the Estimator class.
 The ``UseCaseType.values()`` method returns the most current list.
 This is a list of allowed values.:

    -  ``UseCaseType.ANOMALY_DETECTION``
    -  ``UseCaseType.BINARY_CLASSIFICATION``